fractalide/nixcrates/README.md

 ### Missing dependencies
 For some reason sometimes the crates.io json file is not listing all the dependencies.
 If this occurs the missing dependency has to be added by hand.
 However editing an autogenerated file is a pain.
-Therefore this can be done in the `all_carg-packages.nix` file.
-At the bottom of the file you can append additional dependencie.
-For this see the `rusqlite` crate example where we added `pkg-config`.
+Therefore this can be done in the `nix-crates-index/default.nix` file.
+At the bottom of the file you can append additional dependencies.
+For this see the `rusqlite` crate example where `pkg-config` was added.

 ### Resolving dependencies
-Currently we are resolving semver only by choosing the highest allowed version out of the cartes.io repository.
-This works for our targets called `allTargets`.
+Currently semver is resolved by choosing the highest allowed version from `rust-lang/cartes.io-index` repository.
+This works for targets called `allTargets`.
 However here is a constructed case that would fail:

 For example your project has 2 dependencies `{dep_a}` and `{dep_b}`.